 The plot develops, and Pilgrim is left to solve a deeper crime of international importance.
 Caught between the mysteries of an American hotel room murder, a suspicious suicide on the Turkish coast, and the journey of an extremist from a public beheading in Saudi Arabia to creating a deadly virus, this is no simple thriller.
 The separate plots swell and entwine, and we’re left to make our own calculations while following the impressive deductions of Pilgrim.

 I had got up in the morning and by the time I was ready for bed it was a different planet—the world doesn’t change in front of your eyes; it changes behind your back.

 – Pilgrim on 9/11, a sentiment so many of us can relate to

 Read it for the main character (especially if you like Jason Bourne)

 If you pick up I Am Pilgrim for one reason, do it for the main character.
 Pilgrim – otherwise known as Scott Murdoch, Jude Garrett and Peter Campbell (try not to think of Mad Men…) – may be anonymous to the world, but he isn’t to the reader.
 We’re fully exposed to his brilliant intelligence, including a psychology degree from Harvard and the rare ability to get to the raw truth of a crime.

 The wisdom from a Buddhist monk that “if you want to be free, all you have to do is let go” unexpectedly affects the decisions of both Pilgrim and those he passes the phrase onto.
 Similarly, a reference to the Gospel of St Mark, chapter sixteen, verse six, provides strength when it is most needed.
-Pilgrim writes, “even if you are not a believer, the words are still very beautiful”, and I agree wholeheartedly with this as an agnostic myself.
+Pilgrim writes, “even if you are not a believer, the words are still very beautiful”.